tfausak/tfausak.github.io/_posts/2013-05-10-upgrading-to-bcrypt.md

 [![Crypt][1]][2]

-Usually when a database leaks, it contains a bunch of email addresses and passwords.
-Any user with a row in the database should be aware that someone could discover their credentials.
-Depending on how their data is stored, it can be either simple or impossible to extract the passwords.
+Every so often, someone hacks a company and steals their database.
+Usually the database contains a bunch of email addresses and passwords.
+Two weeks ago, [LivingSocial][3] was hacked, leaking 50 million users' data.
+Even companies as big as [Sony][4] aren't immune; they were hacked in 2011 and had 77 million users' data stolen.

+As a developer, it's your responsibility to protect your users' data should this happen to you.
+Depending on how you store passwords, it can either be trivial or impossible for attackers to compromise your users' accounts.
 From least to most secure, these six formats cover the majority of password storage techniques:

 1. Plain text